practicaldsc/fa24/syllabus.md

 ### Late Policy, Slip Days, and Drops

-All homework must be submitted by 11:59PM Ann Arbor time on the due date to be considered on time. **You may turn them in as many times as you like before the deadline, and only the most recent submission will be graded, so it’s a good habit to submit early and often.** If you make a submission after the
+All homeworks must be submitted by 11:59PM Ann Arbor time on the due date to be considered on time. **You may turn them in as many times as you like before the deadline, and only the most recent submission will be graded, so it’s a good habit to submit early and often.** If you make a submission after the